WilliamPltr/Maze-Game/README.md

 Maze Solver is a Python application that generates mazes, finds the shortest path between two points in the maze, and provides visualizations using the Turtle library.

-### 📄 Instructions

-Detailed instructions for running the programs and understanding the analyses are provided in the PDF file named `coding_project_guidelines.pdf`.
-This document includes the steps to follow for the project.
-Please refer to this document for comprehensive guidelines.

 ## ✨ Features

 - **Maze Generation**: Utilizes the Hunt and Kill algorithm to create random maze grids efficiently.